LeninPrakash41/mcn/docs/requirement.md

 Execution Engine

-Build an MSLInterpreter class with:
+Build an MCNInterpreter class with:

 Expression parser and evaluator